DoaaKadhim/Graded-Assignment-1/README.md

    - Insert a new object at index 1.
    - Add another object at the end.
    - Calculate the average age.
-5.Convert: Change final data back to CSV format.
+5.Convert: Change final data back to CSV format.# Graded-Assignment-1